Services

 • Author

-In this second article, we will look at the reasons why it is important to consider and respond to a proposal to enter into alternative dispute resolution (“ADR”) as a method to resolve the dispute.
+In this second article, we will look at the reasons why it is important to consider and respond to a proposal to enter into alternative dispute resolution (“ADR”) as a method of resolving the dispute.

-As we set out in our first article in this series (https://www.bandmlaw.co.uk/site/blog/bandm-blog/alternative-dispute-resolution-a-general-overview), ADR methods exist in different forms and can comprise different methods and techniques and not unimportantly, they can carry different costs and time implications for the parties involved in the dispute.
+As we set out in our first article in this series, ADR methods come in different forms and may involve different methods and techniques and not insignificantly, they may involve different costs and time implications for the parties involved to the dispute.

-We also mentioned that, where a party refuses to enter into ADR when an ADR method was offered by the other party, the court may look unfavourably on this and impose an order on the refusing party to pay additional costs or not to award some or all of the costs incurred due to such refusal.
+W have also mentioned that if a party refuses to enter into ADR where an ADR method has been offered by the other party, the court may look unfavourably on this and impose an order on the refusing party to pay additional costs or not to award some or all of the costs incurred as a result of such refusal.

-But can the courts compel a party to enter into ADR?
-And how much power does the court have concerning a party’s willingness to enter into ADR?
+But can the courts force a party to partecipate in ADR?
+And how much power does the court have over a party’s willingness to engage in ADR?

 To answer these questions we need to look at the 2004 case of Halsey v Milton Keynes General NHS Trust [2004] EWCA (Civ) 576 (“Halsey”).

-A summary of the facts of the case are as follows:
+The facts of the case are summarised below:

 Lilian Halsey brought a claim against the NHS Trust following the death of her husband, who had died after liquid food entered his lungs as a consequence of having been fed through a nasal drip.
 Negligence on the part of the hospital staff was disputed and an inquest was held, the results of which were inconclusive.
 The claimant’s solicitors asked for bereavement damages and proposed mediation to settle the matter.
 The NHS Trust denied liability and as such, decided that mediation was not suitable.